 My flies were tied on 2/0 hooks which appears to be the only size currently offered by Umpqua.
 Available in two colors, I chose a couple of the all-white versions so I could custom-color them myself using a few permanent markers.

 While it's hard to say what all of the exact materials are used in Umpqua's Game Changers, these flies are commonly tied on Fish Skull Articulated Fish Spines connected to the main hook via Senyo's Intruder Wire, with the body typically built-up with something like Chocklett's Body Wrap along with a couple of large stick-on eyes.
 The two flies I purchased were tied very well and the eyes were sturdily set in place.
-No complaints!

 I flung the Game Changer at some local private waters targeting largemouth bass.
 Not surprisingly, casting this fly is not exactly what I'd call easy.
 It's large and bulky as is when dry, but when wet it holds a lot of water (see specs above) and becomes quite a handful.
 I used a Douglas SKY 9-weight along with a WF9F Coldwater RIO General Purpose Saltwater line when testing the fly.